 2017 changes: Anthem Blue Cross has replaced Blue Shield of California and Optum as the administrator of medical and behavioral health benefits for UC Health Savings Plan.
 OptumRx has replaced Blue Shield as the administrator of prescription drug benefits.
 For more information, see our transition checklist.

-Anthem Blue Cross has begun mailing 2017 ID cards.
+Anthem Blue Cross has mailed 2017 ID cards to members.
 You may also print a copy of your ID card from the Anthem website or call 844-437-0486 to request your ID number.

 How the HSP plan works with the HSA

 - As a UC HSP member, you can use your HSA funds now to pay for your plan’s deductible and/or out-of-pocket maximum for all eligible health care expenses, or you can save your HSA funds until you turn 65.
 Make sure you only use your HSA funds to pay claims that are incurred after you have established your HSA.
 For a complete list of eligible expenses, read the IRS Publication 502 on the IRS website.